xozxro/Eros/README.md

 <br>
   <b><h4>
 Eros is a simple syntax programming language built with simple Python code, <br>
-allowing for more ease in modification and further expirementation by anyone.<br><br>
+allowing for more ease in modification and further expirementation by anyone.<br>
   <br>
-Currently just have a static file for ease in testing, but this will obviously be changed to <br>
-  open any type of file type specified.
+The language currently uses a static file for ease in testing, but this will obviously be<br> changed to open any type of file type specified.
 To run, simply put your code in test.es and run main.py.<br>
   <br> main.py creates an intepreter space using interpreter.py, which goes through the code and uses<br>
     functions.py to carry out the users commands.
 The design is currently simple but will evolve soon<br>